Family offices & succession planning: responsibilities and risks

 The VFO may have few administrative or accounting resources when outsourcing investment, legal, accounting, technology, and other services.

 Family Office – When is The right time to set up a family office

 Inheriting millions and investing them smartly is a big responsibility.

 At OMC Group, we can provide fiduciary and corporate solutions for our clients to organize their family’s assets.

-We can help with the end-to-end process, which could for example range from setting up a trust to administer assets for your next generations to helping you prepare and explore options to legally protect your wealth.
+We can help with the end-to-end process, which could for example range from setting up a trust to administering assets for your next generations to help you prepare and explore options to legally protect your wealth.